 While shooting skeets was one of the most entertaining birthday presents I’d ever received, an even better gift arrived at 5 a.m. the next morning – Sally.
 She survived gridlock holiday East Coast traffic, driving 12 hours straight to reach us.
 In the early morning darkness, we enthusiastically danced in the driveway in our pajamas as she pulled in.
 Completely exhausted as she headed to her room, Sally discovered a present on her pillow.
 And before dozing off, she softly draped her new gift around her neck – the matching Burberry scarf.

-Surprisingly, I was a pretty good shot and began blasting skeets into pieces that disappeared into the blue sky.
-“This feels pretty good,” I said.
-“This could have saved me thousands of dollars in therapy!”
-By the end of the lesson, I was officially declared a shooting you-know-what, with birthday crown still secured on my head "Blessing of the Hounds,” complete with pristine garb and traditions dating back to 8th century France.
-After the ceremony, Lisa’s curiosity and adventurous spirit got the best of her as we drove by a party in the parking lot, “Wow, what a tailgate!” she declared to the partiers through.
+The trip could have ended there, but Thanksgiving was just beginning.
+With only a few hours of sleep Sally got up and joined us for the local Hunt Club “Blessing of the Hounds” tradition, complete with pristine garb and all the pomp and circumstance dating back to 8th century France.
+After the ceremony, Lisa’s curiosity and adventurous spirit got the best of her as we drove by a party in the parking lot, “Wow, what a tailgate!” she declared to the partiers through the car window.